 This is the segment of your audience that buys from you.
-These are people that are in need for which your product or service is the perfect fit.
+These are people that need which your product or service is the perfect fit.
 They are motivated to achieve the outcome that your product or service has to offer.

-A good example here would be everyone standing on those long queues outside the Apple Store.
+A good example here would be everyone standing in those long queues outside the Apple Store.
 They are standing there ready to buy.

 Your Action Plan

 Always let them know when you have a new product or service.
 Let them try them out even before you launch them.